Why We Launched Mattress Advisor

 So as the Executive Editor of Mattress Advisor, I am separating myself and the rest of my editorial team from all business matters – plain and simple.
 The content you see on our site will be as objective as we can possibly make it, absent of any influence from affiliate deals, advertising-related activities, business partners or investors, or revenue share arrangements.

 The leadership of Three Ships, the digital marketing company that launched Mattress Advisor, will run the monetization side of our business.
 Zach Clayton and Todd Alexander of Three Ships are the board members of Mattress Advisor.
 They are smart and ethical leaders who want to balance serving readers with quality content and building a successful, healthy business.
 Make no mistake about it, having a sustainable source of revenue is essential to funding our ongoing efforts to provide high-quality content.

-But we have designed my role with a segregation of duties that resembles the separation of advertising and editorial in a newspaper.
-I don’t participate in negotiations with mattress companies on advertising or affiliate relationships.
-I don’t even have access to information on what they pay.
+But we have designed my role with segregation of duties that resembles the separation of advertising and editorial in a newspaper.
+My editorial team does not participate in negotiations with mattress companies on advertising or affiliate relationships.
+They don’t even have access to information on what they pay.
 My sole focus is to help you make better, more informed decisions when it comes to your mattress.
 And as the leader of our editorial team, I pledge to do this with full transparency and editorial integrity.